 Enni Väisänen has worked in the group from 2009 first as a MSc student and from 2011 as a PhD student.
 She got her master’s degree at Helsinki University with plant biology as her major subject.

-The topic of Enni's PhD studies is plant cell wall lignification, and especially membrane transport of monolignols, the building blocks of lignin.
+The topic of Enni's PhD studies is plant cell wall lignification, and especially membrane transport of monolignols, the building blocks of lignin, and she is supervised jointly by Kurt Fagerstedt and Anna Kärkönen (Researcher at Natural Resources Institute Finland, LUKE).
 Her ambitious goal is to find the mechanism that lignifying cells use to transport monolignols to the cell wall.
 The species she studies is Norway spruce and during the PhD project she has got familiar with tissue culture work, plant membrane isolation, biochemical transport assays and membrane proteomics.
 Besides monolignol transport, she has studied their toxicity and monolignol metabolization using Nicotiana tabacum BY-2 cell line.

 Eija Virolainen's PhD thesis concentrates on oxygen deprivation stress of plants and especially the role of plant mitochondria under anoxic stress.
 She has been working with plant mitochondria isolated from roots of wheat seedlings (Triticum aestivum), garden iris (Iris germanica) and yellow flag iris (Iris pseudacorus) from the beginning of my PhD studies.
 During the last years she has been studying the mitochondrial F1Fo-ATPase and its function under anoxia stress.